 Top 5 Blogs to Subscribe to

-Sometimes you don’t have time to search for the best advice on being a great manager.
+Sometimes you don't have time to search for the best advice on being a great manager.
 Subscribing or following great blogs is a great way to save time on finding information.
-When you follow a quality blog, you know you’re getting up to date information in conscience and easy to consume format.
+When you follow a quality blog, you know you're getting up-to-date information in a concise and easy to consume format.
 Here are the top five blogs I recommend you check out to help boost your management skills.